Cod Wars: Until 1949

-With many British trawlers being charged and fined by Danish gunboats for fishing illegally within the 13 nmi limit, which the British government refused to recognise, the British press began to enquire why the Danish action against British interests was allowed to continue without intervention by the Royal Navy.
-The British made a show of naval force (gunboat diplomacy) in 1896 and 1897.
+In 1896, the United Kingdom made an agreement with Denmark for British vessels to use any Icelandic port for shelter if they stowed their gear and trawl nets.
+In return, British vessels were not to fish in Faxa Bay east of a line from Ílunýpa, a promontory near Keflavík, to Þormóðssker (43.43° N, 22.30° W).
 In April 1899, the steam trawler Caspian was fishing off the Faroe Islands when a Danish gunboat tried to arrest her for allegedly fishing illegally inside the limits.
 The trawler refused to stop and was fired upon first with blank shells and then with live ammunition.
 Eventually, the trawler was caught, but before the skipper, Charles Henry Johnson, left his ship to go aboard the Danish gunboat, he ordered the mate to make a dash for it after he went on to the Danish ship.
 The Caspian set off at full speed.
 The gunboat fired several shots at the unarmed boat but could not catch up with the trawler, which returned, heavily damaged, to Grimsby, England.
 On board the Danish gunboat, the skipper of the Caspian was lashed to the mast.
 A court held at Thorshavn convicted him on several counts including illegal fishing and attempted assault, and he was jailed for 30 days.

-The 'Anglo-Danish Territorial Waters Agreement' of 1901 set a 3 nmi territorial waters limit, measured narrowly, around each party's coastlines: this applied to Iceland as (at the time) part of Denmark and had a term of 50 years.
+The Anglo-Danish Territorial Waters Agreement of 1901 set a 3 nmi territorial waters limit, measured narrowly, around each party's coastlines: this applied to Iceland as (at the time) part of Denmark and had a term of 50 years.
 The Icelandic fisheries grew in importance for the British fishing industry around the end of the 19th century.
 The reduction in fishing activity brought about by the hostilities of the First World War effectively ended the dispute for a time.

-While data is incomplete for the prewar period, one historian argues that the Icelandic fishing grounds were 'very important' to the British fishing industry as a whole.
+While data is incomplete for the prewar period, one historian argues that the Icelandic fishing grounds were "very important" to the British fishing industry as a whole.
 Data from 1919 to 1938 showed a significant increase in the British total catches in Icelandic waters.
 The British catches in Iceland were more than twice the combined catches of all other grounds of the British distant water fleet.
 Icelanders grew increasingly dismayed at the British presence.